pinedaangel20/smart-traffic-light-esp32-lcd-button/README.md

 ![Project Off](off.png)

-# Goal
-Why I Built This
+# Why I Built This

 As a Computer Science student, I built this to dive into the world of robotics and embedded systems.
 My goal was to understand the basics of hardware interaction and get hands-on experience with microcontrollers, timing, and state management.